Wyatt Bury, LLC v. City of Kansas City

 Everything changed in March 2023, when the School Board issued a statement saying it would no longer notify parents or honor requests to opt-out.
 Immediately, parents of the more than 70,000 elementary schoolkids in Montgomery County were denied their right to decide when their elementary-aged children would be exposed to books promoting transgender and queer ideology.
 One Board member justified the decision by claiming that allowing opt-outs because these books “offend[] your religious rights or your family values or your core beliefs is just telling [your] kid, ‘Here’s another reason to hate another person.’”

-Soon after, a diverse coalition of religious parents including Muslims, Catholics, Protestants, Orthodox Christians, and others began to fight back.
+Soon after, a diverse coalition of religious parents including Muslims, Christians, Jews, and others began to fight back.
 While coming from different faith backgrounds, these parents all believe the books are age-inappropriate, harmful to children, and portray notions of sex and gender that conflict with their religious beliefs.
 Though they have many different beliefs, these parents are united in protecting their right to direct their children’s religious and intellectual education on such sensitive matters regarding family life and human sexuality.

 The law protects parents’ right to guide their children’s education